Industrial-Organizational Psychology Degree and Career Guide

 Find out what you could earn as an industrial-organizational psychologist.

 The salary range for psychologists can vary widely based on a variety of factors, including years of experience in the field, where you live, and the location and size of the company or organization you work for.
 Type of company (profit or non-profit?) may come into play as well.

 Median Annual Salary

 Organizational psychology offers great pay potential, and an encouraging job market, despite the small size of the field.
-Here are some statistics on salaries, job growth and employers.
+Here are salaries, job growth, and state median pay.